Hotter than Hell (Kiss song)

 "Hotter than Hell" is a song by the American hard rock band Kiss, released on their second album of the same name in 1974.
 It was written by the band's rhythm guitarist Paul Stanley, and displays the heavy influence of the band Free.
-Despite being rarely performed during the years, "Hotter than Hell" has appeared on many of the band's albums.
 It has also appeared as a B-side to the album's lone single, "Let Me Go, Rock 'n' Roll".

 Background

 "Hotter than Hell", as Stanley has stated, was basically a rewrite of the Free song "All Right Now", due to the fact that Stanley was a big fan of Free and the song meant a lot to him.

 Stanley described the story of the song: "[It] was written about an encounter with somebody in a bar, and then at the end of the song I didn't know quite how to end it so I came up with this riff that was kind of like a Black Sabbath kind of riff and we tacked that on."